|

 Aqualand water park

-There are several water parks in Gran Canaria but Aqualand in Maspalomas is a great option as it has different areas for different ages.
+There are several water parks in Gran Canaria but Aqualand in Maspalomas is a great option as it has different areas for different ages, as well as being the largest water park in Gran Canaria.

-There are several separate areas aimed at kids, including one for the youngest, sealions to spot and huge waterslides for more adventurous children.
+There are several separate areas aimed at kids, including one for the youngest, sealions to spot and huge water slides for more adventurous children.
+In total, there are over 40 slides, as well as a water labyrinth to discover.

 Under threes, or those under 90cm, get free entry and as well as individual tickets with free cancellation, you can get joint entry with Palmitos Park if you book direct.